YurkaninRyan/Legacy-Personal-Website/README.md

 #Getting it running locally

-..*First, open up a terminal.
+* First, open up a terminal.

-..*Install Node.js, giving you Node Pacakage Manager.
+* Install Node.js, giving you Node Pacakage Manager.

-..*git clone this repo.
+* git clone this repo.

-..*Navigate into the directory and issue the following commands:
+* Navigate into the directory and issue the following commands:

-.....*npm install
+--1. npm install
-.....*bower install
+--2. bower install
-.....*gulp
+--3. gulp

-..*Go to localhost:300 and congratulations,  nothing that cool is happening!
+* Go to localhost:300 and congratulations,  nothing that cool is happening!

 Current Status
 --------------